The Car Accident Lawsuit Process In Dallas

 At this point, one of two scenarios often occurs:

 - Both sides agree to settle the case rather than go to trial.
+How does the settlement process work?
+Lawyers for both parties try to negotiate a resolution.
 Often, this involves the defendant agreeing to pay the plaintiff a set amount of money (known as a settlement) to resolve the case once and for all.
+A settlement agreement can be reached at any point in the legal process.
 Once a settlement agreement is reached, the plaintiff cannot ask for any additional money in the future.

 - Both sides cannot agree to resolve the case and the case goes to trial.